rakzcs/cookbook/salads/mango salad.md

 1. **Prepare the Salad Ingredients:** Combine kale, cubed mango, avocado, diced cucumber, steamed corn, red onion, and bell pepper in a large salad bowl.
 2. **Make the Dressing:** In a blender, blend cilantro, lime juice, avocado oil, water, cashews, salt, and garlic until smooth and creamy.
 3. **Combine:** Toss the salad with the creamy cilantro lime dressing.

-Enjoy this delightful mango salad, perfect for a nutritious and flavorful meal.